OokTech/SecureWikiServer/readme.md

 # Secure Wiki Server

-This is an example implementation of a websocket server with authentication.
+This is a server that can be used to serve TiddlyWiki online.
+It is made to work with the Bob plugin.

 ## Setup concerns